 - Clean the flue pipes with a vacuum cleaner once a year.

 - Ensure that hot air is being discharged properly: In the winter, ice or freezing shouldn’t block the exterior flapper.

 Your tenants also have a role to play.
 For example, they must clean their dryer’s filters: The lint (the residue inside) is extremely flammable.
-Discover other useful tips to prevent dryer fires in your apartments.
+Discover other useful tips to prevent dryer fires (This hyperlink will open in a new tab). in your apartments.

 Clean or ask your tenants to remove the dust on the condenser coil and other mechanisms on the back of the fridge in your units.
 Dust buildup can be hazardous.

 - Have electrical outlets installed in the bathrooms connected to integrated circuit breakers.

 - Replace defective outlets, or have them repaired.

 - If there are outlets located outside, on balconies for example, make sure they are connected to circuit breakers and covered.

 For this second step, you need to create a space where people can smoke while also reducing the risk of fire: